 (m) Any aggregate derating of Resource(s) and/or Forced Outage assumptions in total MWs; and

-(n) Any aggregated fuel derating assumptions in total MWs.
+(n) Any aggregate fuel derating assumptions in total MWs.

 (8) Notwithstanding anything in this Section, ERCOT need not comply with any other requirement in this Section if the occurrence of an unforeseen Real-Time condition requires that ERCOT withdraw approval of one or more Resource Outages in order to meet applicable reliability standards.
 The unforeseen Real-Time condition cannot be the result of changes that Ancillary Services are procured to address.
 In exercising its discretion under this paragraph, ERCOT is not required to issue an AAN or OAE before issuing an OSA, but shall: